 "Get down here," she said to Jim, her voice sleepy and sexy.

 Jim lay down and rolled to face her, and he smiled as he leaned in and kissed her, not a long, passionate kiss, but not a peck, either.
 "Good night, Chris."

 "Good night."
 She turned to look at McCoy, smiled and leaned back to kiss him, too.
 "Good night, Len."

 He was sure he wouldn't sleep, not holding her like this, not with McCoy Junior pushing hard against her hip.
 But as he listened to her breathing change to that of sleep, as Jim cuddled in next to her and muttered in his sleep, McCoy felt an overwhelming sense of peace.
 He closed his eyes, nestled into Christine's hair, and let go.

 "Here."
-Bones turned away from the vendor he'd been talking to, handed them both silly looking straw--or the local version of straw--hats.
-"You're going to get sunburned or heatstroke--or both."
+Bones turned away from the vendor he'd been talking to and handed them both silly looking straw—or the local version of straw—hats.
+"You're going to get sunburned or heatstroke—or both."

 "This hat?
 I don't think so," Kirk said, but Chris laughed and put hers on.
 She looked charming, in an utterly goofy sort of way, so Kirk put his on, too, then gave Bones a stern look until he grabbed one for himself.

 "Aren't we the trio?"
 Chris asked, taking their arms as they walked away from the vendors and storefronts and onto the beach that surrounded the large lake.